AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

 ## The Content Fragments Console {#content-fragments-console}

+The Content Fragments console is dedicated to managing, searching for, and creating Content Fragments.
+It has been optimized for use in a Headless context, but is also used when creating Content Fragments for use in page authoring.

 The Content Fragments console provides direct access to your fragments, and related tasks.
-The Content Fragments console can be directly accessed from the top level of the Global Navigation.
+The console can be directly accessed from the top level of the Global Navigation.

 ![Global Navigation - Content Fragments console](assets/cf-managing-global-navigation.png)